 - Cinnamon sticks for garnish

-- Add wine, cider, orange juice, orange slices, honey, and cinnamon sticks to a medium saucepan and turn heat on low.
+- Add wine, orange juice, orange slices, maple syrup, and spices (cinnamon, anise, and cloves) to a medium saucepan and turn heat on low.

 - Serve hot in glasses garnished with orange slices and cinnamon sticks.

 - Red wine suggestions: Use a dry red wine like Zinfandel, Merlot, Cabernet Sauvignon, Syrah, or Pinot Noir.
 You can also use a red wine blend.

 - Brandy alternative: You can also use bourbon in this recipe if you don’t have brandy.